Introduction

 💡 Music IP owners usually earn revenue by licensing their music, which gives others the right to use and monetize it under set conditions.

-Keep these ideas in mind as you go down the list:
+Keep these ideas in mind as you read the list below:

 1) the difference between a business generating revenue from the reproduction of music (IP) in a public space vs personal use at home.